 Florida 4-H Horticulture Identification and Judging Publication – 4H PSJ 20

 This publication provides guidelines and information for Florida 4-H members and Master Gardeners participating in state contests held annually at 4-H University or the Master Gardener Annual Conference.
 These contests provide the opportunity to study horticultural plants and their parts and products.
 Participation in the contest should result in improved abilities to recognize, use, grow, and appreciate the offerings of horticulture.
 Click here to download the contest rules and glossary.

-- Trophies will be given to top individuals at the state level.
+- Awards will be given to top individuals at the state level.
 Partial sponsorship to national competition may be provided to the first-place team and high individual, contingent upon available funding.
 In order to be eligible for partial sponsorship, the combined first place team score, and the high individual score, must be equal to or greater than 80%.